Select Bus Service: B46

 The B46 line is the busiest bus route in Brooklyn and 3rd busiest in the entire city.
 Select Bus Service began in July 2016, after being originally scheduled for a fall 2015 implementation.
 The B46 SBS replaced the B46 Limited, making similar stops along Utica Avenue and Malcolm X Boulevard.
 Unlike the former Limited, the B46 SBS makes limited stops south of Avenue H, and only runs between Kings Plaza and DeKalb Avenue.

 The B46 local was extended along Broadway to replace limited-stop service to the Williamsburg Bridge Plaza Bus Terminal at all times.
-Both the B46 local and Select Bus Service are based out of the Flatbush Bus Depot, as is the B44 SBS.
+Both the B46 local and Select Bus Service are based at the Flatbush Bus Depot, as is the B44 SBS.
 The B46 is the second Select Bus Service in Brooklyn, and the first one to not operate during late nights since the B44 in November 2013.